snotskie/ttrpg/md/index.md

 To help you select your starter Abilities, begin to imagine the kind of character taking shape in your mind. **Have you seen characters like them before** in movies, TV shows, and books?
 Try to envision the people from your favorite fictional stories that your character takes after.

 Then with that in mind, **pick two** of the following Abilities with the **[Starter]** label to begin the game with.
-You can gain additional Abilities later in the Session Shop.
+You may gain additional Abilities later in the Session Shop.

 ### Blessing Dice
 <!-- _class: rules -->